asadmisrani/capstonemodule1.github.io/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Capstone: HTML + basic JavaScript <a name="about-project"></a>
+# 📖 Capstone: HTML + basic JavaScript Module 1 <a name="about-project"></a>

-This HTML + basic JavaScript Capstone is a compedium of my projects as it continue scaling in web development skills at Mmicroverse.
-Ii tis a work-in-progress which will be updated overtime.
+**Creationism vs Evolution Global Summit 2023** This is based on an online website for a conference according to design guidelines provided by Microverse.
+Trought this capstone Module 1 project I show the main abilities adquired so far in the **Module 1 - The Portal**.
+In this Module I learned about HTML, CSS and an brief introduction to javaScript.

 ## 🛠 Built With <a name="built-with"></a>